Achievement by Screenwriting Students and Alumni

-Listen to a podcast by Larry Brenner about his sale to Disney:http://www.finaldraft.com/products/big-break/index.php#brenner
+Listen to a podcast by Larry Brenner about the sale of his script to Disney: http://www.finaldraft.com/products/big-break/index.php#brenner

-In the Film Production Seminar students film, direct, and edit their own short scripts.
-Here are the videos from our Spring 2013 residency.
+In the Film Production Seminar, students film, direct, and edit their own short scripts.
+A filming session is pictured above.
+Here are examples of these short pieces.

 About the Screenwriting Program